PeterC66/m4ops/NotesStandardsPractices.md

   - (adding --drop ensures the target instance drops the collection before importing the data from the input)
   - (adding --mode upsert to replace documents whose _id matches the document(s) in the import file)
 - (Note that the Studies collection is not used now)
+- Note that layerAndSourceVector.js prepends the OPS_ (eg HcN_) to the layer id before using it in the URL to get it from the database via the server
+  - and the FromDev\ForMongo versions of the FeatureLayers have the extra _id field to correspond eg "_id":"HcN_Pubs"
 - maximum BSON (Mongodb) document size is 16 megabytes, or use GridFS API.

 ### To create Places.json